telicent-oss/smart-caches-core/docs/data-security/index.md

 ### Plugin Loading

-Plugins are loaded by applications by calling `SecurityPluginLoader.load()` which uses the JVM `ServiceLoader` to locate registered plugins.
+Plugins are loaded by applications by calling `DataSecurityPluginLoader.load()` which uses the JVM `ServiceLoader` to locate registered plugins.
 The loaded plugin is cached for the lifetime of the JVM so subsequent calls just return the previously loaded instance.

 The expectation is that there is `1`, and **ONLY** `1` plugin registered in this way.
 If no plugin is registered, more